We do things a bit differently, and that's the way we like it!

 The Hagerstown Hopes Story

 In 2012 Hagerstown Hopes was developed to become a non-profit organization to bridge the gap between the straight and LGBTQ+ community of Hagerstown.
-It was privately funded to get it off the ground.
-Hagerstown Hopes held its first festival in June of that year with an attendance of roughly 100 people and 20 vendors.
+It was founded and privately funded by Anna Bowers to get it off the ground.
+With Anna Bowers guidance and the assistance of Todd Garnand and others, Hagerstown Hopes held its first festival in June of that year with an attendance of roughly 100 people and 20 vendors.

 In 2013, Hagerstown Hopes become officially registered with the IRS as a non-profit and the name was trademarked.
 An official Board of Directors was established.
 Fundraising ideas were developed and implemented, the festival more than doubled in size of attendance, we acquired more vendors and more elaborate lineup of entertainment.